E-Angadi/AngadiWeb/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+<b>Scope of improvement</b>

+- Converting into SSR.
+- Improving the search without using algolia.
+- Multiple UI options which should be configurable.
+- Support for other payment gateways
+- Support for SMS or Email providers
+- Adding tests and automating it
+- Custom Backend.

 <!-- LICENSE -->